xtermjs/xtermjs.org/_docs/guides/hooks.md

 ## Async Actions in Parser Hooks

-Normally custom parser handlers should only contain synchronous code and finish rather quickly.
+Normally a custom parser handler should only contain synchronous code and finish rather quickly.
 All default handlers shipped with xterm.js are build that way to provide very fast input processing.

 Still there are circumstances where the invocation of an async interface is needed before the input processing should continue.
 For these cases a handler may also return a promise which resolves to a `boolean`: